Join over 10 million users

 The General Data Protection Regulation (GDPR) will be implemented from May 2018.
 This regulation will bring in changes in the way the data from individuals are collected and used.
 This regulation will introduce transparency in data collection and data security.

-According to a study conducted 61% of organizations are unaware if they are GDPR data collection compliant or not.
+According to a study conducted 61% of organizations are unaware if they are GDPR survey compliant or not.
 The reason why this regulation is rolling out only in May 2018, is there is little or less knowledge amongst organization or businesses or individuals about GDPR and if this is going to affect them in any manner.

-GDPR may be composed of various components but one thing is for sure it is all about data collection and where is this collected data being used and how?
+GDPR surveys may be composed of various components but one thing is for sure it is all about data collection and where is this collected data being used and how?

 Organizations/ businesses need to understand, you are not the owner of individuals data or personal information.
 Agreement of the data subject is a legal obligation that every organization should have while collecting data from individuals.
 You need to write in plain words why you are collecting the data and where you are going to use it.